 stars aging Irish mercenary Brian Duffy.
 While visiting Venice, Duffy meets a mysterious wizard named Aurelianus Ambrosius who wants to hire him for an enormous salary to work as a bouncer at the Zimmermann Inn in Vienna, where the famous Herzwesten beer is brewed.
 Though Duffy has bad memories of Vienna, which is home to the girl who broke his heart, he reluctantly agrees.
 As he sets off for Vienna, though, he begins to experience strange events, and things only get more bizarre once he arrives.
 Eventually he learns that both he and the brewery are not what they seem, and that protecting the brewery from the Turkish incursion is a surprisingly important task.

-The title refers to drawing beer—the famous (and magical) Herzwesten Dark beer, to be precise.
-However, it can also be taken as referring to the dark forces being drawn to Vienna—and the more hidden dark forces drawn to the brewery.
 This book was Powers' first take on what would later become his primary theme: the secret and implausibly bizarre occult history behind real-world events.
 It's also one of his most light-hearted novels (despite what the original cover might suggest).

 This book contains examples of:

 - Alcohol-Induced Idiocy: a recurring theme.
 Magical alcohol is even more effective at this.